 Adisesh worked as Deputy Chief Medical Officer at the UK Health and Safety Executive national laboratory, Buxton.
 He was subsequently appointed the inaugural JD Irving Limited, Research Chair in Occupational Medicine at Dalhousie University, and was later Associate Professor and Division Director of Occupational Medicine in the Department of Medicine at the University of Toronto.
 He was also Head of the Division of Occupational Medicine at St. Michael’s Hospital Toronto.

-Nadia Aleem, MD, MSc, FRCP, Centre for Addiction and Mental Health
+Nadia Aleem, MD, MSc, FRCP, Trillium Health Partners

 Victoria Arrandale, PhD ROH, Dalla Lana School of Public Health